ADirin/OTP1_LectureMaterial/Week 6/Home_Assignment/assignmentSprin2024.md

 Run the Pipeline
 Trigger the pipeline manually or set it up to trigger on each commit.

+## Check the docker desktop
+-You should have the unittest-image:latest in your docker desktop

 ## Resources

 - [Jenkins Official Documentation](https://www.jenkins.io/doc/)